AI & Intellectual Property: Artificial Intelligence Legal Implications

 On the other side of this coin, creators should work toward their own framework of working with AI-generated material to help protect themselves against claims of infringement, plagiarism, or misappropriation.
 Maintaining a clear understanding of what outputs qualify as “fair use” or sufficiently “transformative” will be crucial as they enter the murky world of AI-generated creative work.

 Finally, creators will need to properly establish ownership over any creative work generated with the help of AI, especially if they intend to profit from that work.
-Working with IP counsel can help creators in all these areas to stay ahead of this shifting legal territory and ensure they remain on the right side of the law.
+Working with IP counsel can help creators in all these areas to stay ahead of this shifting legal issues and ensure they remain on the right side of the law.

 Businesses